Agreeable-f/Linux_Guide/README.md

 ![Rufus Start Button](rufus_start_button.png)

-Let it finish doing it's thing and when it's done you can move on to [Step 2.](#step2)
+Let it finish doing it's thing and when it's done you can close Rufus.
+No need to un-plug your USB drive as we'll be using it in [Step 2.](#step2)

 <div id='step2'/>